Fh-jlivesay/vagrant/README.md

     vagrant up

 The server exists locally at 192.168.56.101.
 Point your domains at it.
+    Linux/Mac Users:
     # echo '192.168.56.101 fischer.dev www.fischer.dev' >> /etc/hosts

-    Windows users can run hosts.bat from this directory and it should. add this line to \Windows\system32\drivers\etc\hosts file
-    192.168.56.101 fischer.dev www.fischer.dev
+    Windows users can run hosts.bat from this directory and it should add this line to the \Windows\system32\drivers\etc\hosts file 192.168.56.101 fischer.dev www.fischer.dev
     notepad c:\Windows\system32\drivers\etc\hosts (To verify)

 Check that fischer.dev is hosting your shiny new dev environment.